marcliberatore/230-lab-bash-scripts/README.md

 1. You will want to write a `for` loop that goes over every file with extension `.txt`.
-See [here](http://linuxcommand.org/lc3_wss0130.php) for more hints of how it might look like.
+See [here](http://linuxcommand.org/lc3_wss0130.php) for more hints of what it might look like.

 2. Check the man page of `chmod` to see how to set file permissions.

 3. Read about option `-l` in the man page of `ls` to see how to display file permissions.
+(This is useful when you test your script.)

 Visit the Gradescope assignment associated with this lab to complete the lab.
 You will be asked to answer questions associated with `split.sh` and to submit